SPM Modular Office for Purchase or Hire / Buying vs Leasing Portable Offices

 • Maintenance Responsibility – As the owner, you’re responsible for all maintenance and repairs, which can add up over time.

-• Limited Flexibility – If your needs change or you relocate, selling or moving the building could be a hassle.
+• Limited Flexibility – If your needs change or you relocate, selling or moving the portable office could be a hassle.

-Leasing is a great alternative for businesses that need a temporary or flexible modular office without the burden of ownership.
+Leasing is a great alternative for businesses that need a temporary or flexible portable office without the burden of ownership.
 Here’s what to keep in mind:

 Pros: